Found a can of Coke, Pepsi, or Dr Pepper that has been expired for a year or two, and not sure if it’s safe to drink? Is expired soda safe to drink?

-Soft drinks are (pretty much) carbonated water with some sort of flavoring and maybe a sweetener if it’s not a diet soda.
-And some preservatives if needed.
+Soft drinks are (pretty much) carbonated water with some sort of flavoring and a sweetener if it’s not a diet soda.
+Plus, some preservatives if needed.

 All of that is tightly closed in an aluminum can or plastic bottle.
-There’s not that much that can happen to such a mix as it’s well protected from the outside world.
+Not much can happen to such a mix as it’s well protected from the outside world.

 How To Store Soda

-You can store an unopened can in the pantry, kitchen, or in the fridge.
+You can store an unopened can in the pantry, kitchen, or fridge.
 Just make sure it’s a place where the temperature doesn’t fluctuate.
-The pantry is probably the best choice simply because storing it there means the drinks don’t clutter the kitchen or the refrigerator.
+The pantry is probably the best choice because storing it there means the drinks don’t clutter the kitchen or the refrigerator.

-Before serving, it’s best to chill the drink in the fridge for an hour or two, as soft drinks are best served chilled.
+Next, chill the drink in the fridge for an hour or two before serving, as soft drinks are best served chilled.

-If it’s a bottle, make sure it’s sealed tightly before you chuck it in the fridge.
+If it’s a bottle, seal it tightly before you chuck it in the fridge.
 If it’s an aluminum tin, it’s best to either pour the drink into a plastic bottle or at least cover the top with aluminum foil and a rubber band.
 That is, of course, if you want some of those bubbles to stay in the drink.